Senior Travel

 Share your itinerary with family and friends ahead of your trip and keep in touch regularly, just in case an unexpected situation were to occur.

-It is also helpful to carry a mobile phone that has international coverage and internet connection if you need to contact help or get lost.
+It is also helpful to carry a mobile phone with international coverage and an internet connection if you need to contact help or get lost.

 Mobile apps like maps, translation tools, and other travel guides can help you navigate your destination with ease.